tomas-skalicky/coin_trading_algorithms__python/README.md

 The theory contains expressions which needs to precisely specified:

-1. How is a strong enough base identified?
+1. How is a strong base identified?
 1. How is a broken base identified?
 1. When should the algorithm start buying? (= What is the highest "allowed" purchase price?)